So you found out you got Bed Bugs aka “night flees”, so now what? Don’t panic, I will show you how to get rid of these pesky critters.

 - Put the mattress cover on and zip it up.
 It’s recommended to be left on for a Minimum of 1 Year+, you could leave it on there for life if you like.
 (For sure leave it on for 24 HOURS for spray to suffocate bugs.)

-- Reinspect every week for 30 days.
-If you see evidence of bedbugs (live bugs, bites), rinse and repeat the process starting with Step 1.
+- Reinspect every 2 week.
+If you see evidence of bedbugs (bed bugs, bites), rinse and repeat the process starting with Step 1.
 Hopefully you get it done with a 1 off, but it is possible it could take up to 3 or 4 treatments.
 If you have any questions or need help ordering any products, you can reach us at 715-575-9353.

 - Treat adjoining rooms as the bugs like to travel through the walls.
 This step could be skipped if your inspection finds no trace that these rooms are infested.
 What we did in our house was to dust the lower perimeter, and outlets. (do this before doing step 3)